Portrait Photography Tips:

-Learn tips for taking portrait photos that will bring out the best in your model.
-Improve your photography!
-Portrait tips on lighting and posing that you won't find in most books.
+Learn tips for taking portrait photos that will bring out the best in your model, and make you “head and shoulders” above the rest!
+Improve your photography.
+Here are some portrait tips on lighting and posing that you won’t find in most books.

 Photography Portrait Tips